-- Once all the candidates have been evaluated, each programme's academic committee will classify them in decreasing order, awarding the places called to the candidates who obtain the best scores in each of the research lines.
-The candidates who are not given a place will be put on the reserve list, in case any of the places should become vacant. - 2.
-The places awarded in each doctoral programme are published at the University's e-Centre and are notified to the successful candidates.
+Once all the candidates have been evaluated, each programme's academic committee will classify them in decreasing order, awarding the places called to the candidates who obtain the best scores in each of the research lines.
+The candidates who are not given a place and have successfully completed the selection process will be put on the reserve list, in case any of the places should become vacant.